nervosnetwork/rfcs/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md

 Each value is encoded as an unsigned 64-bit little-endian number in the `dao` field.
 To maintain enough precision, `AR_i` is encoded as the original value multiplied by `10 ** 16`.

-For a single block `i`, it's easy to calculate the following values:
+For a single block `i`, the following values are known:

 - `p_i`: primary issuance for block `i`
 - `s_i`: secondary issuance for block `i`